jas-naz/Vending-Machine---Code-Test/myproject/README.md

 # Vending Machine [React + Vite]

-This is a coding test I was asked to perform for a job.
+This is a coding test I was asked to perform for an Amazon front-end job.
 I don't like coding with someone watching but I went ahead and started it.
 I only had 20 min so I didn't get too far.

-However, I decided to go further with as I understood it as I worked through it and read through instructions throuroughly.
+However, I decided to go further with as I understood it better as I worked through it and read the instructions thouroughly.

 **Test Instructions**: